-Introduced in 1996, the POP-X breathed new life into the old-style popper concept, adding a gill-system and an attention to detail that immediately set this lure apart.
-While the carefully crafted contours and hand-finished paint job might draw your eyes first, the real magic lies within the Megabass original Side-Stepping Balancer (PAT.) system.
-This patented technology features a fixed tungsten weight at the tail, and a spherical tungsten balancer towards the front that moves from side to side.
+Introduced in 1996, the Megabass POP-X breathed new life into the old-style popper concept, adding a gill system and an attention to detail that immediately set this lure apart.
+While the carefully crafted contours and hand-finished paint job might draw your eyes first, the real magic lies within the Megabass original Side-Stepping Balancer (PAT.) system, which allows this popper to transform into a walking-style bait with short twitches of slack line.
+This patented technology features a fixed tungsten weight at the tail and a spherical tungsten balancer towards the front that moves from side to side.
 This channels the weight’s movement laterally, combining the spitting action of a popper with a truly unique rolling-dog-walk action.
-Of course, the POP-X can be worked like a regular popper, but unlike a conventional popper—which only splashes—the patented gill system of the POP-X has two slits that allow for water to pass through, creating a more organic surface disturbance.
+Of course, the Megabass POP-X can be worked like a regular popper, but unlike a conventional popper—which only splashes—the patented gill system of the POP-X has two slits that allow for water to pass through, creating a more organic surface disturbance.
 In addition, the mouth of the POP-X is designed to maximize the spitting distance that can be achieved with each twitch, resulting in considerable water-displacement.

 For best results, twitch the Megabass POP-X so that it moves about three inches at a time.
 At this pace, the POP-X will spit water about 10 inches, creating the impression of a wounded baitfish.
 Early mornings and cloudy days are particularly effective times to fish the POP-X. We suggest fishing the lure around grass beds, points, or down shoreline cover.